TomasBarry/docs-crypto-price/README.md

 5. Back in your Google Sheets doc, you can use the function:
    * `=cryptoPrice("ETH", "EUR")`
    * This will fill in the current price of Ethereum in Euro into the cell

+### Feature Requests:
+Create an issue on this repository if you would like to request a feature.

+### Tips/Donations:
+Tips and donations appreciated but not required to use this project.

+ETH Address: `0xe50B940bAC7b3cC29c7856f46E788dB9e1453593`